cube3power/atsd/rule-engine/functions-math.md

   floor(double x) long
 ```

-Returns the largest integer that is less than or equal `x`.
+Returns the largest integer that is less than or equal to `x`.

 ### `pow`